Making the News

 The Money Raising Seminar Notes

 Lecture notes from Les Norman, the founder of the DCI Trust which has been giving global support for the world of mission since 1985.
-This outline is based on almost 30 years of releasing funds to live with and a great deal more to give with, without making appeals or asking for offerings.
+This outline is based on 33 years of releasing funds to live with and a great deal more to give with, without making appeals or asking for offerings.
 Click here for the seminar notes and make contact to have this seminar in your locality.

 The DCI School of Money Module